 3. General Bounce

-A General Bounce is the type of email bounce, where the recipient doesn’t receive the email due to technical limitations of the server.
-In some cases receiver’s firewall settings may restrict your emails.
+A General Bounce is the type of email bounce, where the recipient doesn’t receive the email due to the technical limitations of the server.
+In some cases, receiver’s firewall settings may restrict your emails.
 This type of email bounce is safe and doesn’t affect your email account and sender reputation.